AlexTISYoung/snipar/docs/simulation.rst

     ``pgs.py direct_v1 --pgs direct_v1.pgs.txt --phenofile phenotype.txt``

 This will output a population effect estimate (1 generation model) to direct_v1.1.effects.txt, and direct effect and average NTC estimates to (2 generation model) to direct_v2.2.effects.txt.

-Unlike when using the true direct genetic effects as weights, the direct effect of the PGS estimated from noisy weights will be smaller than the population effect.
+Unlike when using the true direct genetic effects as weights, the direct effect of the PGS estimated from noisy weights (in direct_v1.1.effects.txt) will be smaller than the population effect (direct_v2.2.effects.txt).
+This is because the PGS does not capture all of the heritability due to estimation error in the weights.
+The PGS has its population effect inflated (relative to its direct effect) by assortative mating, which induces a correlation of the PGS with the component of the heritability not captured by the PGS due to estimation error.
+This inflation is not captured by the direct effect of the PGS because chromosomes segregate independently during meiosis.
+(In this simulation, all causal SNPs segregate independently.)
+Here, the ratio between direct and population effects of the PGS should be around 0.87.

+One should also observe a statistically significant average parental NTC (in direct_v2.2.effects.txt) of the PGS from the two-generation model despite the absence of parental indirect genetic effects in this simulation.
+Here, the ratio between the average NTC and the direct effect should be around 0.15.
+This demonstrates that statistically significant average NTC estimates cannot be interpreted as unbiased estimates of parental indirect genetic effects, especially for phenotypes affected by assortative mating.